escofresco/dolphin/generate/sum-times.md

 ## Background
 Consider an expression of the form
 $$c_0\odot c_1\odot c_2 \odot c_3\odot c_4$$
 where ⊙ denotes an arithmetic operator.
-The expression will result in different values based on whether somes or all operators are ×, +, etc. There exists a function ƒ that determines the operators for a result and sequence of integers.
+The expression will result in different values based on whether some or all operators are ×, +, etc. There exists a function ƒ that determines the operators for a result and sequence of integers.

 For example,
 $$ƒ(\text{values}=\lang4,8,2,1\rang, \text{result}=10)=\lang+,-,×\rang$$